Berlin’s green consciousness

 Smart and green mobility

 The city of Berlin is not the only one to support ecological means of transport.
 Berlin-based businesses also contribute to sustainability.
-That’s the case of the multinational IAV Engineering which focuses on electric and autonomous mobility, or Brose – one of the most innovative and successful suppliers in the international automotive industry – which produces since 2014 its e-bikes ‘Made in Germany’, in Berlin.
-On another and more local scale, startups such as Clever Shuttle, MOIA or ioki provide mobility-on-demand and ridesharing thanks to electric or hydrogen vehicles based on algorithms to ensure a more efficient but also more ecological service.
+That’s the case of the multinational IAV Engineering which focuses on electric and autonomous mobility, or Brose – one of the most innovative and successful suppliers in the international automotive industry – which has produced since 2014 its e-bikes ‘Made in Germany’, in Berlin.
+On another and more local scale, startups such as Clever Shuttle, MOIA, TIER or Jelbi provide mobility-on-demand and ridesharing thanks to electric or hydrogen vehicles based on algorithms to ensure a more efficient but also more ecological service.
 Sharing is caring!

 When city has a taste of countryside

-With its 3,6 million inhabitants and a constant influx, the need for initiatives focusing on healthy and sustainable food is essential in Berlin.
+With its 3,7 million inhabitants and a constant influx, the need for initiatives focusing on healthy and sustainable food is essential in Berlin.
 The city wants to favor the production of organic products to a hyperlocal level, while respecting the environment.
-That’s how Berlin recently created the House of Food foundation, whose aim is to significantly increase the share of organic products in day-nurseries, schools, canteens, cafeterias and catering in public institutions by 2021.
-Inspired by a model first created by Copenhagen in 2007, the idea is to bring together cooks, food experts, teachers and designers to offer advice and cooking courses.
+That’s how Berlin created the House of Food foundation, whose aim is to significantly increase the share of organic products in day-nurseries, schools, canteens, cafeterias and catering in public institutions.
+Inspired by a model first created by Copenhagen, the idea is to bring together cooks, food experts, teachers and designers to offer advice and cooking courses.
 With the urban vegetable gardens, local citizens are also being encouraged to cultivate useful crops, using public green spaces in their neighborhoods to plant rows of vegetables or fruit trees.
-In one of our previous articles, we’ve presented you some of Berlin’s Green oases.
+In one of our previous articles, we’ve presented you some of Berlin’s Green oases

 Reducing the distance between the farm and the fork, that’s also what offers InFarm, an expanding startup based in Berlin that develops an ‘indoor vertical farming’ system capable of growing anything from herbs, to vegetables and fruits.
 Its ambition: to provide 100% fresh, local and pesticide-free produce for Berlin inhabitants, and to offer an innovative urban food system which is healthy, transparent and sustainable.